cloud-coder/docker-lab-2016/part-3/README.md

     eval $(docker-machine env worker-2)
     ```

-1. Target a manager node again, and docker view all of the nodes in the swarm.
+1. Target a manager node again, and view all of the nodes in the swarm.

     ```
     eval $(docker-machine env manager-1)
     docker node ls
     ```

 1. A simple 3 node swarm is now setup.
 The above steps were adapted from [Getting started with swarm mode](https://docs.docker.com/engine/swarm/swarm-tutorial/).
-You can view details of your swarm with docker info on a manager node.
+You can view details of your swarm with the following:

     ```
     eval $(docker-machine env manager-1)